-Red zone C1 indicates that you are using the reserve supply and that time of use is limited.
+Red zone (C1) indicates that the reserve fuel supply is being used and that engine run time is limited.

-SIGNAL LIGHTS
+SIGNAL LAMPS

 When activating the electrical system of the telescopic handler, all the red lamps must light and the panel's buzzer must sound to indicate their good working order.
 If one of the red lamps or the buzzer does not function, carry out the necessary repairs.